Ha-De-Ron-Dah Wilderness Area

 Trailhead Parking Areas are located on the eastern and western edges of the area.
 All coordinates provided are in decimal degrees using NAD83/WGS84 datum.

 - Pine Lake Trailhead Parking (Partridgeville Road) Located on Partridgevill Road 7.5 miles beyond the intersection with Brantingham Road, on the south side of Otter Creek.
-(N43.725324°, W75.179772°) Google directions to this Parking Area.
-(Leaves DEC website.
-Hold down the "Shift" key when clicking the link to open it in a new window.)
+(43.725324°N, 75.179772W°) Google Maps (leaves DEC website)

 - Big Otter Lake Parking.
 Continue onto the Big Otter Lake Road 2.6 miles to the parking Area.
 Note that the Big Otter Lake Road is in extremely rough condition, and requires four-wheel drive and high clearance.
-(N43.721789, W75.126285) Google directions to this Parking Area.
-(Leaves DEC website.
-Hold down the "Shift" key when clicking the link to open it in a new window.)
+(43.721789°N, 75.126285°W) Google Maps (leaves DEC website)

 Most trailhead parking areas provide registration books.
 Please take the time to sign in and out.